Posted By Alan Sackrin on November 17, 2016

 Several years ago, the Florida Legislature passed Florida Statute 627.737 for the purpose, in part, of reducing lawsuits and lowering insurance costs.
 Not only has the initial statute been amended since then, but court cases have expanded its application and interpreted its meaning.
 It is important to read the statute as well as the case law to know exactly how the law works, including the requirements that must be met before a victim may recover damages for things like the loss of an important bodily function.

 Florida Statute 627.737 deals with insurance policies (called contracts under the statute) and car accidents and other motor vehicle accidents that happen in the State of Florida.
-It basically sets forth the requirements that must be met before an insurance company is required to pay or compensate a victim for their non-economic damages.
+It basically sets forth the requirements that must be met before an insurance company is required to pay or compensate a victim for their non-economic damages such as pain and suffering, mental anguish, etc. (This article is discussing non-economic and not economic damages such as lost wages.)

 Are There Exceptions to Florida Statute 627.737’s Requirements?